minniewei/NTHU_OS_2025/MP4-spec.md

 ### Description

 In this problem you will add symbolic links to xv6.
 Symbolic links (or soft links) refer to a linked file by pathname; when a symbolic link is opened, the kernel follows the link to the referred file.
 Implementing this system call is a good exercise to understand how pathname lookup works.
 You will implement the `symlink(char *target, char *path)` system call, which creates a new symbolic link at path that refers to a file named target.
 In addition, you also need to handle `open` when encountering symbolic links.
 If the target is also a symbolic link, you must recursively follow it until a non-link file is reached.
 If the links form a cycle, you must return an error code.
-You may approximate this by returning an error code if the depth of links reaches some threshold (e.g., 10).
-However, when a process specifies `O_NOFOLLOW` flags, open should open symbolic links (not targets).
+You may approximate this by returning an error code `-3` if the depth of links reaches threshold 5.
+There's a new flag `O_NOFOLLOW` in open mode.
+When it's specified, `open()` should not follow the symbolic link.
+If the target is a symbolic link, `return -2`.

 ## Guidelines and Hints